Telos Corporation, An Official TSA Precheck® Enrollment Provider, Expands Enrollment And Renewal Options By Opening New Locations

-(MENAFN- GlobeNewsWire - Nasdaq) New enrollment locations offer convenient options for consumers to enroll in TSA PreCheck at Office Depot locations in Arizona, California, Georgia, Ohio, Minnesota and Texas
+(MENAFN- GlobeNewsWire - Nasdaq) New enrollment locations offer convenient options for consumers to enroll in TSA PreCheck at Office Depot locations in Illinois, Indiana, Louisiana, Michigan, Minnesota, Texas and Washington.

 ASHBURN, Va., Aug.
-05, 2024 (GLOBE NEWSWIRE) -- Telos Corporation (NASDAQ: TLS), an authorized enrollment provider, continues to expand locations to enroll consumers in the TSA PreCheck® program by opening seven new locations in Arizona, California, Georgia, Ohio, Minnesota and Texas.
-These locations will begin offering enrollment services today, August 5, 2024.
+12, 2024 (GLOBE NEWSWIRE) -- Telos Corporation (NASDAQ: TLS), an authorized enrollment provider, continues to expand locations to enroll consumers in the TSA PreCheck® program by opening seven new locations in Illinois, Indiana, Louisiana, Michigan, Minnesota, Texas and Washington.
+These locations will begin offering enrollment services today, August 12, 2024.

 TSA PreCheck members benefit from the convenience of keeping shoes, belts and light jackets on through the security checkpoint, and keeping electronics and 3-1-1 compliant liquids in carry-on bags.
 Members typically get through security screening much faster, with about 99% of members waiting less than 10 minutes at airport checkpoints nationwide.

 New TSA PreCheck applicants can pre-enroll or schedule an enrollment appointment by visiting the authorized Telos TSA PreCheck website, .
-Most existing TSA PreCheck members throughout the U.S. can renew directly on Telos' authorized TSA PreCheck website, regardless of the provider they enrolled with originally.
+Existing TSA PreCheck members throughout the U.S. can renew directly on Telos' authorized TSA PreCheck website, regardless of the provider they enrolled with originally.

 A list of Telos enrollment locations for TSA PreCheck is included below, and on the Telos TSA PreCheck website: /locations .